FAN-Fujinaga/PLC-Apps/README.md

 # PLC-Apps
-PLC-Apprications, not for FA or PA use
+PLC-Applications, not for FA or PA use

+It will be uploaded several applications of PLC & TPL programming.